-Three orphaned siblings are forced upon confirmed bachelor Donovan (Bixby) in a 19th century boom town of Quake City, CA. After an earthquake shakes the area, the children find a large gold nugget worth tens of thousands of dollars.
-But their newfound wealth is causing more problems than it's solving, so they agree to "give" the gold to two bumbling outlaws (Knotts & Conway).
+Three orphaned siblings are forced upon confirmed bachelor Donovan (Bill Bixby) in a nineteenth century boom town of Quake City, California.
+After an earthquake shakes the area, the children find a large gold nugget worth tens of thousands of dollars.
+But their newfound wealth is causing more problems than it's solving, so they agree to "give" the gold to two bumbling outlaws (Tim Conway and Don Knott's).
 But they only way they can get the gold is to steal it from the bank vault where it's being held for safe keeping.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?

 | Report this